 In addition to serving on the WE CAN board, Sarah provides legal consults to WE CAN participants, Sarah is also a current board member of Community Action Committee of Cape Cod and Islands (CACCI), and was the Past President of Barnstable County Bar Association, as well as a past board member of South Coastal Counties Legal Services.

-Laurie Maul has enjoyed a career in human resources for over 18 years in industries including healthcare, higher education, marketing and banking.
-She is currently serving as Vice President and Human Resources Manager at The Cooperative Bank of Cape Cod.
+Laurie Maul has enjoyed a long career in human resources, supporting industries including healthcare, higher education, marketing and banking.
+She is currently serving as First Vice President and Human Resources Officer at The Cooperative Bank of Cape Cod.

 A native of New York, Laurie earned her Bachelor’s Degree from St. Lawrence University.
-She has lived on Cape Cod for the past 14 years and resides with her family in East Sandwich.
+She has lived on Cape Cod since 2004, and resides with her family in East Sandwich.

 Laurie joined WE CAN because she has long admired the organization’s ability to provide women with dignity and support as they develop the necessary skills to turn their unique challenges into opportunities for growth and empowerment.
 She is excited and honored to be part of WE CAN’s established success and future initiatives.